GeoffWilliams/puppetlabs-chocolatey/README.md

 # Chocolatey Package Provider for Puppet

+# Customer hotfix module - do not use unless instructed

 ### Chocolatey for Business Now Available!

 We're excited for you to learn more about what's available in the [Business editions](https://chocolatey.org/compare)!